tidem: Fit a Tidal Model to a Timeseries

 1. If constituents is not provided, then the constituent list will be made up of the 69 constituents designated by Foreman as "standard".
 These include astronomical frequencies and some shallow-water frequencies, and are as follows: c("Z0", "SA", "SSA", "MSM", "MM", "MSF", "MF", "ALP1", "2Q1", "SIG1", "Q1", "RHO1", "O1", "TAU1", "BET1", "NO1", "CHI1", "PI1", "P1", "S1", "K1", "PSI1", "PHI1", "THE1", "J1", "SO1", "OO1", "UPS1", "OQ2", "EPS2", "2N2", "MU2", "N2", "NU2", "GAM2", "H1", "M2", "H2", "MKS2", "LDA2", "L2", "T2", "S2", "R2", "K2", "MSN2", "ETA2", "MO3", "M3", "SO3", "MK3", "SK3", "MN4", "M4", "SN4", "MS4", "MK4", "S4", "SK4", "2MK5", "2SK5", "2MN6", "M6", "2MS6", "2MK6", "2SM6", "MSK6", "3MK7", "M8").

 2. If the first item in constituents is the string "standard", then a provisional list is set up as in Case 1, and then the (optional) rest of the elements of constituents are examined, in order.
 Each of these constituents is based on the name of a tidal constituent in the Foreman (1978) notation.
 (To get the list, execute data(tidedata) and then execute cat(tideData$name).)
 Each named constituent is added to the existing list, if it is not already there.
 But, if the constituent is preceded by a minus sign, then it is removed from the list (if it is already there).
-Thus, for example, constituents=c("standard", "-M2", "ST32") would remove the M2 constituent and add the ST32 constituent.
+Thus, for example, a user might specify constituents=c("standard", "-M2", "ST32") to remove the M2 constituent and add the ST32 constituent.

 3. If the first item is not "standard", then the list of constituents is processed as in Case 2, but without starting with the standard list.
 As an example, constituents=c("K1", "M2") would fit for just the K1 and M2 components.
 (It would be strange to use a minus sign to remove items from the list, but the function allows that.)